WeigengLi/MTL-VIT2EEG/README.md

 ## Overview
 Electroencephalography (EEG) is a critical technology in the domain of human-computer interaction and cognitive neuroscience.

-MLT-ViT is a Multi Task Learning approch to Decode EEG data using Vision Transformer.
+MLT-ViT is a Multi-Task Learning approch to Decode EEG data using Vision Transformer.
 Our model's main objective is to improve the Vision Transformer's performance on EEG eye-tracking tasks.

-This repository consists of model and our paper proposal.
+This repository consists of the model and our paper proposal.

 ## Where to Find?
-Our purposed Models and benchmark models are in `models` folder

-We use jupyter notebook to store our experiment results.
-For reproduction, please run the `notebooks`
+`dataset`: Code to generate and load the dataset.
+Data files should also be placed in this folder

-We use tensorboard to keep our traning on record, the traning record is in the `log` folder
+`log`: Training logs e.g. loss.
+We use tensorboard to automatically record training and generate log files.

+`models`: Our proposed models, benchmark models, and code to evaluate models.

+`timeMachine`: Early version of models, codes, notebooks, Tasks that might be useful in the future.

+`run.py` Code to reproduce our experiments.

 ## Dataset download
-TODO: Pupil_size Dataset

-Download data for EEGEyeNet absolute position task
+**Data for EEG Single Task and Multi-Task with reconstruction subtask can be acquired by this code**
 ```bash
 wget -O "./dataset/Position_task_with_dots_synchronised_min.npz" "https://osf.io/download/ge87t/"
 ```
 For more details about EEGEyeNet dataset, please refer to ["EEGEyeNet: a Simultaneous Electroencephalography and Eye-tracking Dataset and Benchmark for Eye Movement Prediction"](https://arxiv.org/abs/2111.05100) and [OSF repository](https://osf.io/ktv7m/)

+**Data for Multi-Task with pupil size prediction as subtask can be acquired by:**
+1. First, Download "dots/synchronized_min" folder from [EEGEyeNet dataset OSF repository](https://osf.io/ktv7m/)
+2. Unzip it in "./dataset/synchronized_min"
+3. Run dataset "./preparator/tasks.py"

 ## Installation